i-am-jc/famcon25/2/scene7.md

 <mark>**Dad:**</mark>
 Is everyone ready? (audience response) Alright!
 See you in 20 minutes!

-AT RISE
+---

-FAMILY SPEAKER will place the ROWING SEATS by the BOAT DECK so they can be near the IMAGE OF THE HOLY FAMILY.
+<mark> *FAMILY SPEAKER will place the ROWING SEATS by the BOAT DECK so they can be near the IMAGE OF THE HOLY FAMILY.
+Then the FAMILY SPEAKER will complete the ACTIVITY onstage.*  </mark>

-Then the FAMILY SPEAKER will complete the ACTIVITY onstage.
+---